iftikhar8/thesis/chapters/lit_review/docs/lit_review.md

 #### Swimming behaviours
 Only 26% of the models implemented swimming behaviours of some kind, meaning the other 74% assumed the larvae were passive and moved solely by the currents.
 This is interesting, because we know that this is not the case.
 At the very least many larvae have diel vertical migration patterns to below the mixed layer to escape predators during the day.
 Is the reason we are not seeing swimming behaviours implemented because a) we do not know enough about the behaviour of the individual species, b) researchers do not believe swimming movement has much overall effect on the connectivity patterns or c) are people trying to keep their models as simple as possible.
 It has been established that vertical migration (either diel or ontogenetic) does increase self-recruitment and limit the dispersal kernel [cite Paris etc].

-: The different implementations of swimming behaviours for models of ichthyoplankton {#tbl:swimming}
+: The different implementations of swimming behaviours for models of ichthyoplankton.
+Note the proportions sum to greater than 1 because multiple swimming behaviours can be implemented {#tbl:swimming}

 |       Swimming behaviour      | Proportion |
 |-------------------------------|------------|